WuerthIT/perfstatbeat/README.md

 ./perfstatbeat -e -d "*"
 ```

-Note, that I've seen linker problems when the `ar` command of GNU binutils is beeing used insted of the native one.
+Note, that I've seen linker problems when the `ar` command of GNU binutils is being used instead of the native one.
 This could happen, if `/opt/freeware/bin` shows up in front of `/usr/bin` in the `PATH` environment.

 ## Development